lucasherediadv/scr/file_integrity_checker/README.md

-# What I'am trying to achieve?
+# File integrity checker

-Check the integrity of a file that I have downloaded based on the SHA256-Hash provided by the source.
+Check the integrity of a file based on the Hash provided by the source.

 # How to use